digama0/mm0/mm0-hs/mm1.md

   `(ref!)` constructs a new ref-cell containing `#undef`.
 * `(get! r)` dereferences the ref-cell `r` to get the value.
 * `(set! r v)` sets the value of the ref-cell `r` to `v`.
+* `(copy-span from to)` makes a copy of `to` with its position information copied from `from`.
+(This can be used for improved error reporting, but otherwise has no effect on program semantics.)
 * `(async f args)` evaluates `(f args)` on another thread, and returns a procedure that will join on the thread to wait for the result.
 * `(atom-map! [k1 v1] [k2 v2] ...)` creates a new mutable atom map, a key-value store.
 * `(lookup m k)` gets the value stored in the atom map `m` at `k`, or `#undef` if not present. `(lookup m k v)` will return `v` instead if the key is not present, unless `v` is a procedure, in which case it will be called with no arguments on lookup failure.